share-secrets-safely/cli/README.md

  * **a great user experience**
    * The user experience comes first when designing the tool, making it easy for newcomers while providing experts with all the knobs to tune
-   * deploy as *single binary*, no additional executables or dependencies are required to use all of the features
+   * deploy as *single binary*, without dynamically linked dependencies
  * **proven cryptography**
-   * Don't reinvent the wheel, use *gpg* for crypto
+   * Don't reinvent the wheel, use *gpg* for crypto.
+It's OK to require `gpg` to be installed on the host
    * Thanks to *GPG* each user is identified separately through their public key
  * **automation and scripting is easy**
    * storing structured secrets is as easy as making them available in shell scripts